ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 # Software Available in Software Repositories

-Below is a list of all available Software Repositories, which each provide a set of software tools that can be accessed using `module load <repos>` and then `module load <software>`.
+Below is a list of all available Software Repositories, which each provides a set of software tools that can be accessed using `module load <repos>` and then `module load <software>`.
 For further instructions on how to use software modules, see the page on [Software Modules].

 ## Module Repository 'CBC'